MindMimicLabs/paper-template/code/README.md

 > I recomend using the `requirments.txt` when you write in Python.

-> I like listing out requirments in alpha sort order.
+> I like listing out requirements in alpha sort order.
 > I find it is easer to see if they are already in the list that way.

 * nltk 3.4.5